uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/data_fitting/cubic.rst

 Hermite Spline
 --------------

-Coefficients of Hermite spline are calculated using the following formulas:
+The coefficients of Hermite spline are calculated using the following formulas:

 .. math::
   c_{1,i} = f\left( x_i \right),